kiba/Writings/fac/chp12_a_different_perspective.md

 "What surprise?"
 Nora questioned.

-"Nora," Ren said, scolding him.
+"Nora," Ren said, scolding her.
 "We aren't going to be surpr-"

 There was a loud boom in the tower.